socnetv/app/docs/roadmaps/roadmap_ws15_cancellation_progress_unification.md

 ## Status

 🚧 In progress.
 P1-P3 ✅ done — linear progress-dialog system retired, exactly one progress dialog now exists app-wide.
-P4's audit done; implementation not started.
+P4's audit done; `centralityDegree()` parallelized as the first implementation, rest of the candidates not started.
 See What WS15 Delivered below.

 ## What WS15 Delivered